-The ingredients for making the best impression and demonstrating why they should hire you.
+The ingredients for making the best impression and demonstrating why a company should hire you.

 So, you’ve applied for a great job opportunity.
 You’re excited and envision yourself in this role.
 It’s like the Mac to the Cheese or the PB to the J!
 Keep the enthusiasm; it may be what sets you apart from the competition and only one candidate will be selected.
 Besides, you already know that enthusiasm brings positive vibes to an interview.